basp/linie/src/Genie/README.md

 var c = Operations.Add(3.0, 2.5);
 ```

-This way we don't have to explicitly specify our `T` (and `U`) parameters sincce they can be inferred.
+This way we don't have to explicitly specify our `T` (and `U`) parameters since they can be inferred.

 > In essence, `Operations<T>` is a JIT compiler layer for `Operations`.
 Client code calling `Operations` will force `Operations<T>` delegates to be compiled and used in process.
 Not that even though `Operations<T>` calculations are `Lazy<T>` this all happens statically.
 Any lazy values are resolved at the same time.
 See the statics in `Operations` and `Operations<T>` in order to see how these two layers interact in detail.